mireyacs/rotector-extension/README.md

 ## 🌐 Learn More

 Want to learn more about the Rotector project?
-Visit our website at **[rotector.com](https://rotector.com)** to explore the full system and see how our browser extension fits into the larger ecosystem of child safety tools.
+Visit their website at **[rotector.com](https://rotector.com)** to explore the full system and see how their browser extension fits into the larger ecosystem of child safety tools.

 <p align="center">
   <img src="./assets/png/website.png" alt="Rotector Website - Browser Extension Section" width="700">